 By now, you should have a pretty good idea of what the Proactive Premier Assessment Services can do for you.
-Contact your Microsoft Premier Technical Account Manager to book your SQL RAP or SQL RaaS today!
+Contact your Microsoft Premier Technical Account Manager to book your SQL RAP or SQL RAP as a Service today!

 Posted by Frank Battiston, MSPFE Editor

 You need to get an EA to do a SQLRAP to be told this...

 Only you were just told this, so whats your point?

 Running a SQL RaaS on a clustered SQL Server 2005 SP4 and all the collection steps fail with "There were no Nodes found to iterate against.
 ViewName: SQLView, etc. I ran the Scoping tool and everything for prerequistes passed validation.
 It even identified the system as a cluster during the iniital configuration.
 What possible permissions issue can this be attributed, I am senior system administrator for my company and I know I have all the necessary permissions on servers.